ilam15/FloatChat-SIH/README.md

 Commit 8: Merged Home page with Chatbot by Jaianish J.

-Commit 9:Check Point By Ilamsaravanbalaji Pa.
+Commit 9: Check Point By Ilamsaravanbalaji Pa.

+Commit 10: Navigation bar connected by Ilamsaravanbalaji Pa.
 <!-- Hello Guys update the file according to changes gone with detailed explaination for reference purpose. -->